 PREVALENCE OF GENDERCIDE

 Female gendercide is predominantly prevalent in South and East Asian countries, particularly India and China, which are two of the world's most populous countries.
 It is also seen in Pakistan, Bangladesh, Singapore, Taiwan, Vietnam, Cyprus, and Qatar; in Albania and Liechtenstein in Eastern Europe; the post-Soviet countries of Armenia, Azerbaijan, and Georgia; as well as countries on the African continent including Egypt, Libya, Nigeria, and Tunisia.
-The problem has insidiously infiltrated to the western nations of the United Kingdom, Canada and the United States because global immigration has brought cultural preferences for a male child across the globe.
+The problem has insidiously infiltrated to the western nations of the United Kingdom, Canada and the United States because of global immigration and shifting cultural norms which have brought preferences for a male child across the globe.

 Sex Ratios at Birth